 So, what can a former player who is now acting as an agent offer?
 You can expect him to have a lot more contacts earlier on his career than someone like me who had to build everything up from the bottom over a period of time.
 He may or may not have the same presentation skills and may place less emphasis on the quality of the written work.
+Maybe it would be useful for him to take a presentation skills course to improve these skills.
 He will most likely have greater access to better young players earlier on due to the fact he has just finished his playing career and is making the transition from playing to representation, so if you’re an unknown young player then he may already have a complete portfolio of young players and be less willing to take a chance on you.
 Whilst there is the prestige of being represented by a former big name, does this mean that you will get the personal touch you as a player want and deserve?
 Equally, there is no guarantee that someone without a playing background will give you the requisite attention.

 I’ve had players come to me from other agents with stories about what took place which led to them leaving.
 I have no doubt that the player is telling the truth and, equally, that the other agent was doing his job properly and professionally but it didn’t work out based on a number of factors…but mainly chemistry.
 What works for one player and one agent may not be appropriate for the agent and the second player.
 Likewise, I’ve had 1 or 2 of my clients ask if they could leave the agency or speak to other agents.
 There is never bad blood, because as much as this is a personal relationship based on trust, it’s also a business deal and there’s no sense in preventing a client from looking elsewhere.